ArthurAllilaire/google-home-page/README.md

 * README.md markup
 * Higher order functions to change state based on different labels passed in
-* Started using BEM CSS selectors to avoid global name clashes *Using Background images and cropping them using background position
+* Started using BEM CSS selectors to avoid global name clashes
+* Using Background images and cropping them using background position
+* Using for loops and arrays to add repetitive html and make content more easily changeable
+* Using CSS grid and flexbox together